pmgbeoji-byte/student-kms-app/README.md

 ## 📝 License

-This project was created for academic purposes as part of MENT 602: Design Thinking at University Canada West.
+This project was created for academic purposes as part of MENT 602: Design Thinking.

 **Educational Use:** Free to use for learning and educational purposes
 **Commercial Use:** Requires permission from author